-- OLS requires some basic assumptions: - $\circ$ The conditional distribution of $u_i$ given $X_i$ has a mean of zero.
+- OLS requires some basic assumptions: - The conditional distribution of u_i given X_i has a mean of zero.
 This is a complicated way of saying something very basic: I have no additional information outside of the model, which would allow me to make better guesses.
-It can also be expressed as implying a zero correlation between $X_i$ and $u_i$ .
-We will work up to other methods that incorporate additional information. - The X and e are i.i.d.
-This is often not precisely true; on the other hand it might be roughly right, and it gives us a place to start.
+It can also be expressed as implying a zero correlation between X_i and u_i .
+We will work up to other methods that incorporate additional information.
+But this is why economists look for "natural experiments" where some X is determined by chance outside the ordinary interrelationships.

-- $\circ$ Xi and ui have fourth moments.
+- The X and e are i.i.d.
+This is often not precisely true; on the other hand it might be roughly right, and it gives us a place to start. - \circ X_i and u_i have fourth moments.
 This is technical and broadly true, whenever the X and Y data have a limit on the amount of variation, although there might be particular circumstances where it is questionable (sometimes in finance). - These assumptions are costly; what do they buy us?
 First, if true then the OLS estimates are distributed normally in large samples.
-Second, it tells us when to be careful. - Must distinguish between dependent and independent variables (no simultaneity). - So if these are true then the OLS are unbiased and consistent.
-So $E\left[\hat{\beta}0\right] = \beta_0$ and $E\left[\hat{\beta}1\right] = \beta_1$ .
+Second, it tells us when to be careful. - Must distinguish between dependent and independent variables (no simultaneity). - If these are true then the OLS are unbiased and consistent.
+So $E\left[\hat{\beta}0\right] = \beta_0$ and $E\left[\hat{\beta}1\right] = \beta_1$.
 The normal distribution, as the sample gets large, allows us to make hypothesis tests about the values of the betas.
-In particular, if you look back to the "eyeball" data at the beginning, you will recall that a zero value for the slope, $\beta_1$ , is important.
+In particular, if you look back to the "eyeball" data at the beginning, you will recall that a zero value for the slope, β_1 , is important.
 It implies no relationship between the variables.
-So we will commonly test the estimated values of $\beta$ against a null hypothesis that they are zero. - There are formulas that you can use, for calculating the standard errors of the $\beta$ estimates, however for now there's no need for you to worry about them.
+So we will commonly test the estimated values of β against a null hypothesis that they are zero. - There are formulas that you can use, for calculating the standard errors of the β estimates, however for now there's no need for you to worry about them.
 The computer will calculate them.
 (Also note that the textbook uses a more complicated formula than other texts, which covers more general cases.
 We'll talk about that later.)